 Subglacial environments represent a resource of deep time understanding; a resource that remains largely untapped.
 Most of knowledge about subglacial environments comes from geophysical remote sensing and sparse data retrieved from access holes drilled to the bed, or sub-ice-shelf cavities.
 More detailed observations are needed to map and understand the variety and complexity of deep ice, subglacial geology, and the interface between them.
 The lithosphere under the Antarctic and Greenland ice sheets remains unknown except by extrapolation from coastal outcrops and remotely-sensed geophysical data.
-Subglacial environments also house records of past ice sheet dynamics and longer-term paleoclimatic histories in their sediment and rock basin archives.
+Subglacial environments also house records of past ice sheet dynamics and longer-term paleoclimatic histories in their sediment, fossils, and stratigraphic basin archives.
 Recovering these records for intervals of past warm periods will contribute to our understanding of future ice sheet behavior under a warming climate.

-New and emerging studies show that subglacial environments harbor unique microbial microbial ecosystems and that these communities are metabolically active and thus play a critical role in subglacial weathering (Marteinsson et al., 2013; Christner et al., 2014; Michaud et al., 2016).
-Recent studies have illustrated the potential for subglacial water to supply critical carbon and nutrients to sub-iceshelf waters (Vick-Majors et al., 2020, Hawkings et al., 2020), however, the extent to which microbial activity alters the chemistry of subglacial efflux and the effects of that efflux on global processes remain outstanding questions.
+New and emerging studies show that subglacial environments harbor unique microbial ecosystems and that these microbial communities are metabolically active and thus play a critical role in subglacial weathering (Marteinsson et al., 2013; Christner et al., 2014; Michaud et al., 2016).
+Recent studies have illustrated the potential for subglacial water, and relict carbon from microfossil-bearing sediments, to supply critical carbon and nutrients to sub-ice-shelf waters (Vick-Majors et al., 2020, Hawkings et al., 2020), however, the extent to which microbial activity alters the chemistry of subglacial efflux and the effects of that efflux on global processes remain outstanding questions.
 There is considerable scientific and public interest in subglacial environments, particularly in relation to the discoveries of subglacial lakes beneath the Antarctic Ice Sheet and the unique life forms they may harbor.
-Microorganisms that exist under permanently dark and cold subglacial conditions have broadened our understanding of the phylogenetic and metabolic diversity of life on Earth (Achberger et al, 2016; Mikucki et al.2016), , and may help inform our search for extraterrestrial life.
+Microorganisms that exist under permanently dark and cold subglacial conditions have broadened our understanding of the phylogenetic and metabolic diversity of life on Earth (Achberger et al, 2016; Mikucki et al.2016); this has opened the door for research on available nutrients and carbon paleoclimatic research, and may help inform our search for extraterrestrial life.